roger-king/go-di-demo/README.md

-# Go-FX-Demo
+# Go-DI-Demo

-Demo of Uber's DI Framework FX with the ever so light-weight chi router
+Demo of using DI tools like Uber's FX and Google's Wire

 # Requirements